 Kristy has been with us for a few years now and we are really fortunate to have her as part of our team.
 She helps with all aspects of the trip from cooking, to wrangling, packing and will be guiding in 2015.
 She is a graduate of the University of Montana and teaches riding and shows horses in her off time.

 Jackson is currently a student at the University of Montana.
 He worked his first summer for us in 2014 and plans to be back in the wilderness with us again this year.
 Jackson helps with the pack string, setting up camp and caring for the stock while we are in the hills.
 He is willing to give a helping hand anywhere needed.
 In the evening, around the campfire, Jackson is a very talented guitar player and sings.

 Jeff is a great asset in every aspect of the outfit.
 Jeff helps with planning, packing, wrangling and is a valued adviser to our business.
 Jeff was a wrangler and packer for Smoke Elser some 35 years ago while attending the University of Montana.
 Jeff has his Ph.D and worked as a research biologist in Australia for nearly 30 years.
 When he’s not busy with us he teaches Anatomy & Physiology and has a Biological Education and Research consulting business.

-Sandy has been helping us for several years now.
+Sandy has been helping Connie and Mack for several years now.
 She has a cook and wrangler when Connie and Mack take separate trips.
 She is a wealth of help for new riders who are on their first horseback trip.
 Sandy is a therapeutic riding instructor in her free time when she is not working on her Master’s degree at the University of Montana.